NotCleo/GDS-to-RTL/README.md

 ## (VI) How to run

-- The whole flow is one Python file.
+- The pipeline is one Python file.
-- The table below is everything it needs, plus the tools I used by hand to look at things.

 | Name | Type | Why it was used |
 |---|---|---|